 Why You Miss Low & Left With a Pistol

 I know why you miss low & left with a pistol.
-I do as well.
+I do the same thing!
 So do most pistols, except it isn’t their fault.
-It is OUR fault.
-Learn to fix this common problem with the millionaire’s shooting coach, Shepard Humphries.
+It is OUR fault.”

 The reason most of us miss shots with a pistol are a two-fold, but the technique to repair in simple.
 Simple things are not necessarily easy.